evilnick/plakar.io/content/posts/2025-07_03/index.md

 ---

 ## TL;DR:

-## Introduction
+Modern data systems suffer from redundancy—wasting time, compute, bandwidth and storage on duplicate content.
+Traditional methods of compression don’t help, especially for large datasets in cloud, encrypted, or zero-trust environments.

+That’s why we built and released [go-cdc-chunkers](https://github.com/PlakarKorp/go-cdc-chunkers): an opensource and ISC-licensed high-performance Go package for Content-Defined Chunking (CDC), optimized for deduplication and resilience against data shifts.

+Unlike traditional compression, CDC enables fine-grained, shift-resilient deduplication, ideal for a wide range of uses including backup, synchronization, storage, and distributed systems.

+## The problem of duplication

 Every time your system moves, stores, or processes duplicated data, it’s doing work it doesn’t need to.
-That means longer sync times, higher cloud egress fees, slower database queries, bloated containers, over-provisioned caches, and users waiting for things that should’ve been instant.
+That means longer sync times, higher cloud egress fees, bloated containers, over-provisioned caches, and users waiting for things that should’ve been instant.
 Multiply that by thousands of files, logs, messages, or binary blobs—and the inefficiency compounds rapidly.
 The more data you touch, the more painful and expensive that duplication becomes.

-We should know,
-duplication is a nightmare when it comes to backing up data, to transfer that data to a storage, remote or not, and keep it there for extended periods of time.
+In our business,
+where we need to process large amount of data, transfer it and store it for extended periods of time, duplication is a nightmare: it incrases processing time, compute resources usage, transfer time and cost, pressure on storage and space needed.
+Duplication wastes time and money at every - single - step.

 The solution ?
 Deduplication.

 Deduplication isn’t just for backups.
-It’s for anything that handles recurring or repetitive data.
-Think: real-time collaboration tools, object storage systems, build artifact pipelines, CI/CD caches, logging infrastructures, messaging queues, document editors, and package registries.
+It’s for anything that handles recurring or repetitive data: real-time collaboration tools, object storage systems, build artifact pipelines, CI/CD caches, logging infrastructures, messaging queues, document editors, and package registries.
 If your users upload revisions, move large files across services, or repeatedly generate similar outputs, you’re likely storing and reprocessing the same data again and again—sometimes byte-for-byte.

 By deduplicating at the right layer—whether file-level, block-level, or chunk-level—you avoid wasting resources on what's already known.
 You free up CPU cycles for meaningful computation, reduce latency across your stack, shrink your operational footprint, and make your systems leaner and faster.
 And if you're paying per gigabyte, per operation, or per millisecond?
 You're literally buying back time and money.

-So whether you're syncing user files, compressing API payloads, or optimizing data pipelines, deduplication is not an optional optimization—it's a design principle that pays off in every layer of the stack.

 ## Here comes the `go-cdc-chunkers` package

-To help developers build smarter, leaner systems that avoid redundant work, we’re releasing [go-cdc-chunkers]()—an open-source, ISC-licensed library for high-performance Content-Defined Chunking in Go.
+To help developers build smarter, leaner systems that avoid redundant work, we’re releasing [go-cdc-chunkers](https://github.com/PlakarKorp/go-cdc-chunkers)—an open-source, ISC-licensed library for high-performance Content-Defined Chunking (CDC) in Go.

 This package is designed to make it easy to slice data into variable-sized, content-aware chunks that are resilient to shifts and edits—perfect for deduplication, delta encoding, change tracking, and more.

 Whether you're building synchronization tools, blob stores, data pipelines, or just want to avoid wasting time and compute on repeated data, go-cdc-chunkers gives you the primitives you need to chunk content efficiently and predictably.

-It’s **very** fast, **very** memory-conscious, and production-ready, with a clean API that fits into streaming and batch workflows alike.
-We're publishing it not just as a component of our own infrastructure, but as a useful building block for any developer who wants to treat data as a first-class citizen—one that doesn’t need to be handled twice.

 ```
 Restic_Rabin			1932542209 ns/op          555.61 MB/s